lmlcifuentes/linux-scripts/README.md

 # linux
-Scripts for Linux, mainly Bash
+The scripts I use for Linux, mainly Bash